 The film doesn’t just chronicle the more than 67 schools, orphanages, and hospitals Mother Cabrini founded in America and around the world.
 Instead, the film tells the story of how Mother Cabrini overcame all the unexpected obstacles that she encountered, which is what makes the film so human and dramatic and the future saint such a compelling figure.

 “We feel very thankful to God for this opportunity to contribute to the knowledge of Mother Cabrini in Italy,” Gurrieri said.
 “It’s not common for a film to be screened by the Chamber of Deputies, and even less common to have the President of the Chamber introduce the event.
 I hope the film will move hearts, but also spirits and minds to find true solutions for so many sufferings.
 Mother Cabrini helped Italian immigrants.
 I wish her love for them could be a real example for today.”

-EWTN Global Catholic Network, in its 35th year, is the largest religious media network in the world.
-EWTN’s 11 TV channels are broadcast in multiple languages 24 hours a day, seven days a week to over 265 million television households in more than 145 countries and territories.
-EWTN also includes radio services transmitted through SIRIUS/XM, iHeart Radio, and over 500 domestic and international AM & FM radio affiliates; a worldwide shortwave radio service; the largest Catholic website in the U.S.; electronic and print news services, including “The National Catholic Register” newspaper, and two global wire services; as well as a publishing arm.
+EWTN Global Catholic Network, in its 38th year, is the largest religious media network in the world.
+EWTN’s 11 global TV channels are broadcast in multiple languages 24 hours a day, seven days a week to over 300 million television households in more than 145 countries and territories.
+EWTN platforms also include radio services transmitted through SIRIUS/XM, iHeart Radio, and over 500 domestic and international AM & FM radio affiliates; a worldwide shortwave radio service; one of the largest Catholic websites in the U.S.; electronic and print news services, including Catholic News Agency, “The National Catholic Register” newspaper, and several global news wire services; as well as EWTN Publishing, its book publishing division.